AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/data-views-dev/define-a-data-view/data-view-shape.md

 [!include[data-shape-intro](../../../analytics/data-views/_includes/data-shape-intro.md)]

+The shape concepts presented in this section apply to building all data view output formats; although the terminology used and examples shown, pertain to tabular output with [headers](xref:DataViewsQuickStartGetData#format) (form = csvh).

 ## Specify the shape

 Set the [`DataViewShape`](xref:DataViewsQuickStartDefine#data-view-properties) property to a value of the [`DataViewShape` enumeration](xref:DataViewsQuickStartDefine#dataviewshape-enumeration), either `DataViewShape.Standard` (default) or `DataViewShape.Narrow`.